MongoDB Atlas Source Connector for Confluent Cloud¶

 Quick Start¶

 Use this quick start to get up and running with the Confluent Cloud MongoDB Atlas Source connector.
-The quick start provides the basics of selecting the connector and configuring it to consume data from Kafka and persist the data to a MongoDB database.
+The quick start provides the basics of selecting the connector and configuring it to consume data from MongoDB and persist the data to Kafka.

 Note